gurskiyA/helloworld/README.md

 # helloworld
-my first visit
+my first visit\n
-Hi.
+Hi.\n
-It`s my first day in GitHub.
+It`s my first day in GitHub.\n
-I start to learn a new area:  DS.
+I start to learn a new area:  DS.\n
 Ok